EmElkan/Portfolio/README.md

 ## About

-This is a place to keep track of my learning and demonstrate my software testing knowledge.
+This is a place to keep track of my learning and demonstrate my knowledge of software testing tools.

 ## Tools